pingel-org/axle/README.md

 Adam Pingel is a Iowa native who moved to the San Francisco Bay Area in 1992 to study Computer Science at Stanford.
-After graduating in 1996, he spent six years working in the nascent internet industry writing tools for Operations at Excite.com and then NOCpulse (a startup that was acuired by Red Hat).
+After graduating in 1996, he spent six years working in the nascent internet industry writing tools for Operations at Excite.com and then NOCpulse (a startup that was acquired by Red Hat).
 In 2002 he left Silicon Valley to pursue a PhD in Computer Science at UCLA.

 While there he worked for a year as a TA for the undergraduate Artificial